sudb97/Url_to_IP_Automated/Readme.txt

 specified by the user.

-FOR ANY Queries contact me on github.
+FOR ANY Queries contact me on github (User name: sudb97).
 Thank You :).